Getting your Trinity Audio player ready...

 Gene kicked off his shoes and squatted in his armchair, biting at his nails and flipping through pages while barking out selective reading.

-“No. No, I don’t love it.
+“No. Gene, I don’t love it.
 What are avatars?”

-“Okay, from what it looks like, the Sins can return to the mortal plane through a human vessel called an avatar.
-Wow!
-The gods of old were tricky as fuck.
-Listen to this, to measure the love of mortals, they made a ‘millennium rule,’ charging nature to weight the hearts and minds of mortals every thousand years, and as another ‘rule,’ the Sins were charged to bear witness in mortal form.
-Okay, this is from the book: ‘On the day of the revelation under the Moon’s Sadness, the Sins must be present as the judgment is passed.
-If the Sins are more loved than the gifts of virtue or the gods, they will be granted their eternal forms—damning the world.'”
+To measure the love of mortals, they made a ‘millennium rule,’ charging nature to judge if the mortals belonged to the gods or to the sins every thousand years.
+As a second ‘rule,’ the Sins were charged to bear witness in mortal form—the Avatar.
+Okay, this is from the book: ‘On the day of the revelation under the Moon’s Sadness, the Sins must be present for judgment.
+If the Sins are more loved than the gifts of virtue or the gods, they will be granted their eternal forms—damning the world.’”

 “Okay, good point, but I can counter that.
 Let me finish.”

-Gene flipped through some pages until he landed on his query.
+He flipped through some pages until he landed on his query.

 “Here, check this out.
 This is Gula—Gluttony.
 Read that.”

-Gene handed me the grimoire, placing his finger on the line he wanted me to read.
+He handed me the grimoire, placing his finger on the line he wanted me to read.

-“To begin the hunt for Gluttony, the words “Ostende mihi gulam in anima mea” must be spoken.”
+“To begin the hunt for Gluttony, the words ‘Ostende mihi gulam in anima mea’ must be spoken.”

 “Did she hear a noise or something?”